Print

 Instructions

-3. In the first one; mix 1 cup flour, salt, pepper and 5-spice powder.
+4. In the first one; mix one cup flour, salt, pepper and 5-spice powder.

-5. In the third; mix Panko, coconut flakes and the remaining 1 cup of flour.
+6. In the third; mix Panko, coconut flakes and the remaining 2 cups of flour.

-6. Handling a few at a time, dredge in flour, shake off excess and then into the egg mixture.
+7. Handling a few at a time, dredge in flour, shake off excess and then into the egg mixture.
 Let the mixture drip off for a few seconds then dredge in the panko mixture.
-I found that tossing the shrimp in the bowl on this last step was easier and coated them better.
+(Try and keep one hand for wet and one for dry so that the last bowl doesn’t get filled with breading from your hands)

-7. Place on a sheet tray not touching as you go.
+8. Place on a sheet tray as you go.

-8. Once you finish breading the shrimp, heat the pan or wok with the oil to 325 degrees F using a candy thermometer, then maintain that temperature as you fry each batch.
+9. Once you finish breading the shrimp, heat the pan or wok with the oil to 325 degrees F using a candy thermometer or heat gun, then maintain that temperature as you fry each batch.
 Get the oil back to 325 degrees between each batch.

-9. Fry in about four or five batches placing them in one at a time not touching.
+10. Fry in about four or five batches placing them in one at a time not touching.
 They will cook for about three minutes and will float and be golden brown once done.
 Do not over cook.
+Remove to a tray covered in paper towels to drain then transfer to your serving platter.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.